Evaluation

 For this evaluation, I will reflect on my journey of producing three creative works that serve the same purpose: a music video, a digipak, and a social media page that promotes my artist Evelyn and the song “Tek It.”
 Throughout the essay, I will discuss how my products represent social issues, how they are branded, how audiences can engage with them, and how they reinforce but also challenge genre conventions.

-Evelyn’s character in the music video is intentionally built to have the tendency to be obsessed with her unreal love interest Annabella, emphasizing how romantic topics in the LGBTQ+ community can go far beyond its traditional representation: not just pure infatuation or physical desires, but hyper-fixation and obsession.
-Through mise-en-scene, all three products revolve around two major props: Evelyn’s scrapbook (which is full of love letters) and polaroids, all gathered in her personal space.
+All three products revolve around two major props: Evelyn’s scrapbook (which is full of love letters) and Polaroids, all gathered in her personal space.
 As Evelyn flips through each scrapbook page in the music video, the never-ending amount of love letters is revealed one by one.
 Together with the messy paper scraps and pens scattered around the dimly lit corner, they mirror Evelyn’s chaotic mind.
 Evelyn’s polaroids include photos taken with and without the love interest’s awareness, hinting to the audience that her feelings are unreciprocated.
+However, by the end of the music video, Evelyn takes the Polaroids off, leaving her walls blank.
+This marks the symbolic turning point of her emotional growth, accepting the truth and moving on.

 My products’ message can only be amplified through branding, therefore, cohesion between each product using mise-en-scene is extremely important.
 The products’ color palette consists of grounded colors like pink, cream, and beige with the contrasting color of silver, reflecting Evelyn’s versatility: she can be soft and reserved but also emotionally intense.
 In all products, Evelyn wears the same outfits.
-In non-performance scenes, Evelyn’s casual teen outfits connotes emotional struggle, which can be further shown in her timid and unnatural mannerisms as she avoids contact with Annabella, suggesting an unreciprocated relationship between them.
+In non-performance scenes, Evelyn’s casual teen outfits connote emotional struggle, which can be further shown in her timid and unnatural mannerisms as she avoids contact with Annabella, suggesting an unreciprocated relationship between them.
 However, in performance shots, Evelyn breaks free and unleashes her true self in her bold silver jacket and hairpins, an outfit that aligns with the pop-rock subculture.
-Her duality in personality can be shown in the digipak as well: on the outside (front cover), she is a bold, unapologetic pop star, but on this inside (inside left & right), her vulnerable side comes off, making her more approachable as a normal humanbeing, aligning with Richard Dyer’s Star Theory: an artist should be unique and individualistic, at the same time relatable to their audience (e.g., by experiencing ‘real emotions’).
+Her duality in personality can be shown in the digipak as well: on the outside (front cover), she is a bold, unapologetic pop star, but on the inside (inside left & right), her vulnerable side comes off, making her more approachable as a normal human being, aligning with Richard Dyer’s Star Theory: an artist should be unique and individualistic, at the same time relatable to their audience (e.g., by experiencing ‘real emotions’).

 In terms of design elements, my brand identity is also reinforced by the consistent use of typography, color palette, and theme choices.
 The font “Fall In Love” is used for both the song’s title and the artist’s name, creating a handwriting pattern across the products, hence highlighting her emotional storytelling.
 This is similar to artists like Taylor Swift, who also uses handwritten typography in her albums “folklore” and “evermore” to reinforce her poetic and confessional branding identities.
 This design choice will appeal to Gen Z audiences as they search for an authentic connection between them and the artist on a personal level in the digital age.

-Based on John Hartley’s Audience Theory, my branding strategy is not just designed to repeatedly spam the artist or the song to increase recognition but also help Evelyn connect to her fanbase through a certain relatable identity.
+Based on John Hartley’s Audience Theory, my branding strategy is not just designed to repeatedly spam the artist or the song to increase recognition but also to help Evelyn connect to her fanbase through a certain relatable identity.
 To make her stand out, I stick with the main use of symbolism, which is the scrapbook and polaroids.
 On a side note, Evelyn will have a sensitive, cute persona on Instagram, welcoming the audience to interact and closing the gaps between her and her fandom.
 As a queer artist, Evelyn is deeply inspired by artists like Lady Gaga, who openly advocates for the LGBTQ+ community through her music and the Born This Way Foundation.
 Just like her products, Evelyn strives to be a role model and a voice for the underrepresented in the LGBTQ+ community.

 John Hartley’s 7 groups to classify audiences helped me identify my products’ target audience as young adults, varying from 15 to 20 years old, preferably female, and having a strong interest in the LGBTQ+ community.
 Our products value self-expression and navigating relationships, therefore aligning with Blumer & Katz’s Uses & Gratifications theory as our audience would want to actively engage with my products if they can be entertained and feel connected to the products on an emotional level.